happycube/ld-decode/README.md

 # Installation and running the software on Ubuntu/Debian

+By default, the main VHS-Decode script allocates only one thread, though the gen_chroma_vid scripts allocate two threads.

+The `make` rule of thumb of "number of logical processors, plus one" generally applies here, though it mainly depends on the amount of memory available to the decoder.

 Install all dependencies required by LD-Decode and VHS-Decode:

     sudo apt install clang libfann-dev python3-setuptools python3-numpy python3-scipy python3-matplotlib git qt5-default libqwt-qt5-dev libfftw3-dev python3-tk python3-pandas python3-numba libavformat-dev libavcodec-dev libavutil-dev ffmpeg openssl pv python3-distutils make cython3 cmake